cycle/docs/docs/en/annotated/entity.md

 #[Entity]
 class User
 {
+    // ...
 }
 ```

-> Annotations are based on the Doctrine/Lexer package and support syntax similar to the Doctrine one.

 ## Entity
-Usually, the single annotation `@Entity` is enough to describe your model.
-In this case, Cycle will automatically assign the generated
+Usually, the single attribute `#[Entity]` is enough to describe your model.
+In this case, Cycle ORN will automatically assign the generated
 table name and role based on the class name.
 In the case of `User` the role will be `user`, database `null` (default) and table `users`.

 You can tweak all of these values by setting `entity` options: